 The Foundation Directory Online is not designed to find national funders.
 Searching for “United States” brings up all grantmakers who have funded anywhere in the country, whether they fund only in one city or they fund in all states.
 It does not mean “show me the national funders.”
 Some funder profiles say “National” in the “Geographic Focus Area” box but at this time this is not actually a searchable term.
-At one time there was a discussion of this on the Foundation Center’s website, emphasizing that researchers should focus on the geographic locations where the funds will be spent, but as the writing of this article, the page has been disabled.
+At one time there was a discussion of this on the Foundation Center’s website, emphasizing that researchers should focus on the geographic locations where the funds will be spent, but as the writing of this article, we have not seen a continuation of this discussion.

 One trick I have used with some success is “competitor” research.
 If I have a list of a few similar organizations that are in different locations, preferably different cities in different states, I pull all of their funder histories separately, combine them into one spreadsheet, and look for duplicate entries.
 A grantmaker that funded a hospital in several cities in different regions?
 Could it be a “national” funder?
 (Anything thinking “Hearst?!”)

 GrantStation is also an option for finding “national” funders, as this is actually a searchable criterion in this database.
 I always cross-check these results in the FDO to look at actual funding histories.